holoplot/meta-xilinx/meta-amd-zephyr/README.md

 # meta-amd-zephyr

-This layer enables AMD Apdative SoC's Zephyr configurations and features for Microblaze-V and Versal devices and also provides related metadata such as system device tree(SDT) build metadata such as machine configurations files, multiconfig files, system device tree files, kernel configuration fragments, amd zephyr
+This layer enables AMD Adaptive SoC's Zephyr configurations and features for Microblaze-V and Versal devices and also provides related metadata such as system device tree(SDT) build metadata such as machine configurations files, multiconfig files, system device tree files, kernel configuration fragments, amd zephyr